iroatu08/artbook/README.md

 Instructions
 -----

-1. Understand the Project Structure (explained above) and where important files are located.
-2. Build and run local development following the Development Setup steps below.
-3. Fill in the missing functionality in this application: this application currently pulls in fake data, and needs to now connect to a real database and talk to a real backend.
-4. Fill out every `TODO` section throughout the codebase.
-We suggest going in order of the following:
-    * Connect to a database in `config.py`.
-A project submission that uses a local database connection is fine.
-    * Using SQLAlchemy, set up normalized models for the objects we support in our web app in the Models section of `app.py`.
-Check out the sample pages provided at /artists/1, /venues/1, and /shows for examples of the data we want to model, using all of the learned best practices in database schema design.
-Implement missing model properties and relationships using database migrations via Flask-Migrate.
-    * Implement form submissions for creating new Venues, Artists, and Shows.
-There should be proper constraints, powering the `/create` endpoints that serve the create form templates, to avoid duplicate or nonsensical form submissions.
-Submitting a form should create proper new records in the database.
-    * Implement the controllers for listing venues, artists, and shows.
-Note the structure of the mock data used.
-We want to keep the structure of the mock data.
-    * Implement search, powering the `/search` endpoints that serve the application's search functionalities.
-    * Serve venue and artist detail pages, powering the `<venue|artist>/<id>` endpoints that power the detail pages.

 #### Data Handling with `Flask-WTF` Forms
 The starter codes use an interactive form builder library called [Flask-WTF](https://flask-wtf.readthedocs.io/).
 This library provides useful functionality, such as form validation and error handling.
 You can peruse the Show, Venue, and Artist form builders in `forms.py` file.
 The WTForms are instantiated in the `app.py` file.
 For example, in the `create_shows()` function, the Show form is instantiated from the command: `form = ShowForm()`.
 To manage the request from Flask-WTF form, each field from the form has a `data` attribute containing the value from user input.
 For example, to handle the `venue_id` data from the Venue form, you can use: `show = Show(venue_id=form.venue_id.data)`, instead of using `request.form['venue_id']`.